Our Clergy Team

 THE REV. FR.
 FABIAN VILLALOBOS

 The Rev. Fr.
 Fabian Villalobos was born in Bogota, Colombia to a family rooted from generations of faith and tradition where his vocation of service in the church and his call to the priesthood was fostered.
-He began studies in Colombia obtaining a B.A. in Philosophy.
-Fabian then moved to Italy where he earned a License in Systematic Theology, and also a M.A. in Ecumenism with focus on comparative Religions.
-God-willing in 2021, Fr.
+He began studies in Colombia obtaining a B.A. in Philosophy and later, moved to Italy where he earned a License in Systematic Theology and also a M.A. in Ecumenism with focus on comparative Religions.
+God-willing in June 2021, Fr.
 Fabian hopes to receive a Doctor of Ministry (DMin) from Fuller School of Theology in Pasadena, CA.

 In 2002, Fabian was ordained a priest in the Roman Catholic Church in Italy.
 He immediately began serving as Rector of two congregations, one of whose church was established in the 11th Century with extraordinary architectural and artistic value.
-He also held positions at the diocesan level, and in various social organizations.
-He was a member of Pax Christi and the Cursillo Movement.
+He also held positions at the diocesan level, and in various social organizations, and he was a member of Pax Christi and the Cursillo Movement.

 While in Italy, he approached the Episcopal Church, and after a lengthy period of discernment and prayerful reflection, he later moved to the United States where he has been dedicated to growing in the richness of the Anglican tradition.
 His formation was strengthened at the Bishop Stanton Center.
-During his reception process he served as Youth Director and also as Parish Administrator of St. Mary’s Episcopal Church in Irving, TX.
+During his reception process, he served as Youth Director and also as Parish Administrator of St. Mary’s Episcopal Church in Irving, TX.
 On April 3, 2012, Fabian was officially received as priest in the Episcopal Church by the Rt.
-Rev James Monte Stanton of the Diocese of Dallas.
+Rev James Monte Stanton, Bishop of the Episcopal Diocese of Dallas.

 In 2011, Fr.
 Fabian served in Kairos Prison Ministry as a spiritual advisor and since February 2012, he has served on the Honduras Mission Team with the Episcopal Church of the Epiphany in Richardson, TX.
-Fabian+ also continues extending support to The Well, the Bridge Stewpot, Austin Street Centre, the Brotherhood of St. Andrew and Camp All Saints.
+Fabian+ also continues extending support to Oak Cliff Churches for Emergency Aid, The Well, the Bridge Stewpot, Austin Street Centre, the Brotherhood of St. Andrew and Camp All Saints.

-Fabian+ and his wife DeeAnn, enjoy reading, going to the cinema and traveling.
-They have five children and grandchildren.
+Fabian+ and his wife DeeAnn, enjoy reading, going to the cinema, traveling, and spending time with their five children and all their grandchildren.

 THE REV. ANDREA CONKLIN, DEACON